Ethiopian Airlines Flight 302: Responses

 Ethiopian Prime Minister Abiy Ahmed offered his condolences to the families of the victims.
 Ethiopian Airlines CEO Tewolde Gebremariam visited the accident site, confirmed that there were no survivors and expressed sympathy and condolences.
 Boeing issued a statement of condolence.

 The Ethiopian parliament declared 11 March as a day of national mourning.
 During the opening of the fourth United Nations Environment Assembly in Nairobi, a minute of silence was observed in sympathy for the victims.
 President Muhammadu Buhari of Nigeria, in his condolence message on behalf of the government and the people of Nigeria, extended his sincere condolences to Prime Minister Abiy Ahmed of Ethiopia, the people of Ethiopia, Kenya, Canada, China and all other nations who lost citizens in the crash.

 On 11 March, the FAA commented that the Boeing 737 MAX 8 model was airworthy.
 However, due to concerns on the operation of the aircraft, the FAA ordered Boeing to implement design changes, effective by April.
 It stated that Boeing "plans to update training requirements and flight crew manuals in response to the design change" to the aircraft's Maneuvering Characteristics Augmentation System (MCAS).
-The changes will also include enhancements to the activation of the MCAS and the angle of attack signal.
+The changes would also include enhancements to the activation of the MCAS and the angle of attack signal.
 Boeing stated that the upgrade was developed in response to the Lion Air crash but did not link it to the Ethiopian Airlines crash.

 On 19 March, the U.S. Secretary of Transportation, Elaine L. Chao, sent a memo to the U.S. Inspector General asking him to "proceed with an audit to compile an objective and detailed factual history of the activities that resulted in the certification of the Boeing 737-MAX 8 aircraft."

 Flight International commented that the accident would likely increase unease about the Boeing 737 MAX felt in the aftermath of the Lion Air Flight 610 accident in October 2018, which similarly occurred shortly after take-off and killed everyone aboard.
 Boeing shares dropped 11% over the weekend; by 23 March, Boeing had lost more than $40 billion in market value, dropping some 14% since the crash.